Easy Ground Beef Enchiladas

 Enchilada Sauce

-I have made my own enchilada sauce often, and it’s very good enchilada sauce.
-But I have also used a can of enchilada sauce more time that I can count.
+I have made my own enchilada sauce often, and it’s a very good enchilada sauce.
+But I have also used a can of enchilada sauce more times than I can count.
 I like to bolster the flavor of the canned sauce with additional garlic and herbs and spices, but it’s an easy shortcut base.
 Note that canned enchilada sauce can have a lot of sodium, so go easy on any additional salt.

 Cheese in Enchiladas